Frequently Asked Questions

 UHCS is a medically oriented and accredited service.
 Students wishing to seek alternative health care are advised to consult the yellow pages for Whitewater and surrounding areas.
 Massage therapy can be scheduled by calling 472-1305.
 (Student pays massage therapist directly.)

 Do I need insurance to use your services?

 Should my student have health insurance?

 We strongly urge all students to carry some form of health insurance.
 Though there are no charges for professional visits at UHCS, medications, lab, x-ray, and hospitalization are not covered.
 A hospital stay can put families in debt for years.
 First, check your family policy to find out what coverage you have.
 Usually, parents can purchase coverage for dependents over age 19 who are attending college.
 However, be sure you check how many credits the policy requires of the student to be eligible.
 Also check what is and is not covered away from home.
-If in doubt, we suggest you purchase student health coverage from Gallagher Koster that was brokered by UW System for most of its campuses.
+If in doubt, we suggest you purchase student health coverage from Student Assurance Services that was brokered by UW System for most of its campuses.
 This policy is exclusively for college students and provides good coverage at competitive prices.

 Will UHCS bill my insurance when I receive service?

 No. Over 100 different insurance companies cover our students.
 Billing so many companies would add considerably to cost.
 Upon request, we can provide students with a receipt that contains information required by most insurers.
 Students can use it to apply for reimbursement from their insurance company.

 There are no hidden charges, but sometimes there is confusion about laboratory charges.
 Some laboratory tests are paired, meaning further testing may be done of a specimen depending on results of an initial test.
 We put through charges for the first test, but must bill you separately if a follow-up test is done.
 Our providers order only those tests they consider necessary.
 We bill you, the student, at cost for laboratory work, well below typical charges.